 Find the Right Balance

-While the presence of light is the “on/off switch” for photosynthesis, the air temperature and humidity work in concert to act as the “volume knob” for photosynthesis.
+While the presence of light is the “on/off switch” for photosynthesis, air temperature and humidity together act as the “volume knob” for photosynthesis.

 - Higher temperatures with lower humidities mean your plants are drinking more, but photosynthesizing less.